hodayaRose/ScrollingARView/README.md

 ![ARView Preview](https://github.com/your_username/ScrollingARView/blob/main/ARViewPreview.jpeg)

 ## Features
+- This project includes 3 3D models to explore.
 - Load, anchor, and display 3D models in an AR view through `ARViewManager`.
 - Configure, update, and handle touch gestures in AR view through `ARViewContainer`.
 - Browse through available 3D models using a horizontal scroll view in `ScrollViewComponent`.